 Simply put, when you buy a used car, you’re likely to get the best car for your budget.
 Cars that would be unaffordable when used are suddenly within reach.
-Dealerships like Saxon Bridge offer VIP clubs or certified pre-owned to make sure that your purchase is a reliable one, not just a cheap one, as well.
+Dealerships can offer VIP clubs or certified pre-owned to make sure that your purchase is a reliable one, not just a cheap one, as well.

 The used car horror stories you hear from time to time rarely come from a dealership, but the private market.
 Besides, there isn’t very much difference besides a late model, low mileage used car and a brand new one except a huge decrease in the price.

 As mentioned, there is some stigma around used cars but most of them come from private sellers.
 Valuepenguin offers some advice on how to make sure the car you’re buying is road legal and fit to drive, but the truth is that your risk of encountering scams on the private used market is simply higher.

 However, most of those issues can be avoided by going with dealerships instead.
 One issue that is universal in the used market is that it can simply be harder to find a very specific with particular options or features you’re looking for.

 If it’s a purely financial decision, then buying used, so long as you buy from a reputable dealer, is the clear winner.
 However, buying used does offer some assurances and protections that used cars don’t.
 You need to know where your priorities are to make the best use of the information above.